 Brain Awareness Day

 In celebration of Brain Awareness Week, the day's programming will allow students to explore how the most complex organ in the body has evolved, how it works, and how it makes us human.
-Activities include investigations in the Sackler Lab and Brain Bench, Build-a-Brain and much more.
+Activities include investigations in the Sackler Lab and much more.

 The Museum gratefully acknowledges The Mortimer D. Sackler Foundation, Inc.